jaywking/updatelibraries/README.md

 This Python script provides a comprehensive solution for maintaining a clean and up-to-date Python environment.
 It features both an easy-to-use interactive menu and a full suite of command-line arguments for automation.
 The script automatically finds and upgrades all outdated packages, cleans up broken installations, and manages its own log files.

-This project includes a batch script (`run.bat`) that handles the setup and execution in a dedicated virtual environment, ensuring that the script and its dependencies do not interfere with your global Python installation.

 ## Features

-- **Automated Environment Setup**: The `run.bat` script creates and manages a local virtual environment (`.venv`) for you.
 - **Interactive Mode**: If run without arguments, an easy-to-use menu guides you through the update options.
 - **Automatic Package Updates**: Finds and upgrades all outdated `pip` packages in a single, efficient command.
 - **Self-Updating `pip`**: Ensures `pip` itself is the latest version before proceeding.